Flying Buffalo

 Flying Buffalo Inc. (FBI) is a game company with a line of role playing games, card games, and other gaming materials.
 The company's founder, Rick Loomis, began game publishing with Nuclear Destruction, a play-by-mail game which started the professional PBM industry in the United States.
 Loomis added games and players while introducing computer moderation and soon incorporated into the company Flying Buffalo Inc. The company published games in other genres, including card games such as Nuclear War and a role playing game called Tunnels & Trolls, a game similar to Dungeons & Dragons.
 Flying Buffalo acquired its 10,000th customer account number in 1980 and reached its largest size of 21 employees in 1983.

 In July 2021, Webbed Sphere bought Flying Buffalo with plans to incorporate Flying Buffalo's products.
 The PBM games were not included in the sale and were continued by a separate company called Rick Loomis PBM Games.
 In May 2023, Rebellion Unplugged acquired all of Flying Buffalo's RPG products.

 History

 Flying Buffalo Inc. was founded in January 1970.
 That year, Rick Loomis invented a game called Nuclear Destruction, a play-by-mail game, for which he moderated multiplayer games.
 Nuclear Destruction started the professional PBM industry.
 He soon had more than 200 players involved across multiple games, and asked fellow soldier Steve MacGregor to write a computer program to help moderate the games; they started renting time on a computer near Fort Shafter, using the name Flying Buffalo devised by Loomis.
+The name came from Flying Eagle pennies and Buffalo nickels.
+(Note: In issue 18, Loomis related the origin story of the name: Steve [MacGregor] & I were trying to think up an original name.
+It isn't easy, since practically every name that has anything at all to do with wargames or simulations has been taken.
+We considered Simulated Simulations Inc, and Kampfkriegluftpanzerjagdblitzspiel.
+But they both sounded too much like other people's names, and people might get us mixed up.
+When we first started to rent time on a Control Data Computer in Hawaii (in 1970) the secretary asked me the name of the company to whom she should send the monthly billing.
+I was about to say "Richard Loomis Co", when Steve interrupted.
+I had once told Steve that when I got out of the Army I was going to start a stamp & coin shop which I would call "Flying Buffalo Stamps & Coins" from Flying Eagle pennies, and Buffalo Nickels.
+So just for a joke, we told them to send the bill to "Flying Buffalo."
+We put all our computer cards in a box marked "Flying Buffalo" and whenever we came to pick up the results, we would ask "Got anything for the Buffalo?"
+So the name stuck.)